• Skip to primary navigation

 • Add the butter to a small saucepan over medium heat and cook until the butter just comes to a vigorous simmer, stirring often.
 Immediately pour the hot butter over the chocolate mixture and let sit for 2 minutes.
 Whisk until the chocolate is completely smooth and melted, then set aside.

-• Preheat oven to preheat to 350°F.
+• Preheat oven to preheat to 350°F (180°C).

 • Sift in the flour and remaining cocoa powder and use a rubber spatula to gently fold until just combined.
-Fold in about ½ cup of mini eggs.
+Fold in about ½ cup of the mini eggs.

 • Pour the batter into the prepared baking pan and smooth the top with a spatula.
 Sprinkle the remaining mini eggs on top and bake until a wooden skewer inserted into the center of the brownies comes out fudgy but the edges look cooked through, about 30-35 minutes.
 The center of the brownies will seem underbaked, but the brownies will continue to set as they cool.
+Allow brownies to cool completely in the pan.

 • Use the parchment paper to lift the cooled brownies out of the pan.
 Cut into 16 bars and serve.
-Enjoy!

 Nutrition

-Calories: 287kcal | Carbohydrates: 32g | Protein: 4g | Fat: 17g | Saturated Fat: 10g | Cholesterol: 56mg | Sodium: 173mg | Potassium: 104mg | Fiber: 2g | Sugar: 26g | Vitamin A: 348IU | Vitamin C: 1mg | Calcium: 48mg | Iron: 2mg
+Serving: 1 brownie | Calories: 287kcal | Carbohydrates: 32g | Protein: 4g | Fat: 17g | Saturated Fat: 10g | Cholesterol: 56mg | Sodium: 173mg | Potassium: 104mg | Fiber: 2g | Sugar: 26g | Vitamin A: 348IU | Vitamin C: 1mg | Calcium: 48mg | Iron: 2mg

 MikeBakesNYC LLC owns the copyright on all images and text and does not allow for its original recipes and pictures to be reproduced anywhere other than at this website unless authorization is given.
 If you enjoyed the recipe and would like to publish it on your site, please re-write it in your own words, and link back to my site and recipe page.
 Read my Disclosure page.
 This post may contain affiliate links.

-Previous Post: « Spiced Maple Pecan Scones
+« Spiced Maple Pecan Scones

 Reader Interactions

-Leave a Reply Cancel reply
+Rate this Recipe + Leave a Review Cancel reply

 Your email address will not be published.
 Required fields are marked *